unifiedjs/unified/readme.md

 ###### Processors

 Every processor implements another processor.
-To create a new processor invoke another processor.
+To create a new processor, call another processor.
 This creates a processor that is configured to function the same as its ancestor.
 But when the descendant processor is configured in the future it does not affect the ancestral processor.

 When processors are exposed from a module (for example, unified itself) they should not be configured directly, as that would change their behaviour for all module users.
-Those processors are [**frozen**][freeze] and they should be invoked to create a new processor before they are used.
+Those processors are [**frozen**][freeze] and they should be called to create a new processor before they are used.

 ###### Node

-The syntax trees used in **unified** are [**Unist**][unist] nodes: plain JavaScript objects with a `type` property.
+The syntax trees used in **unified** are [**unist**][unist] nodes: plain JavaScript objects with a `type` property.
 The semantics of those `type`s are defined by other projects.

 There are several [utilities][unist-utilities] for working with these nodes.

 ###### List of Processors

 The following projects process different syntax trees.
 They parse text to their respective syntax tree and they compile their syntax trees back to text.
-These processors can be used as-is, or their parsers and compilers can be mixed and matched with **unified** and other plugins to process between different syntaxes.
+These processors can be used as is, or their parsers and compilers can be mixed and matched with **unified** and other plugins to process between different syntaxes.